 - Logan – I cried like a baby at a superhero movie.

-- The Walking Dead – Now we’re on a season break, so instead of watching, Sarah is preparing for how to fund a trip to Walker-Stalker Con in New Jersey in December to meet Norman Reedus.
+- The Walking Dead – Now we’re on a season break, so instead of watching, Ashar is preparing for how to fund a trip to Walker-Stalker Con in New Jersey in December to meet Norman Reedus.

 - Ride with Norman Reedus – So she really likes Norman Reedus.
 She bought the full season of this herself and binge-watched it in one relaxing day.
 I loved it because it was a real travelogue of cool places we might want to go or already have been, so that was cool!